lmco/mcf/doc/appendix-A:-system-administration.md

     useful if the MBEE API is desired without the front-end GUI.
     - **server.ui.mode**: This is used during build to define the build mode for React.
 Valid options are "development" and "production".
-    - **server.ui.banner**: This section can be used to deine a banner at the top and bottom of the UI for providing sensitivity labels.
+    - **server.ui.banner**: This section can be used to define a banner at the top and bottom of the UI for providing sensitivity labels.
   - **server.secret**: This is the secret key used by the server for encrypting authentication tokens.
 If the word "RANDOM" is provided, a key will be